Zichqec/YAYA_Fundamentals/module_03_flow_control/08_brackets_and_modifiers.md

 	{
 		"green"
 		"blue"
+		"cyan"
+		"magenta"
+		"yellow"
 	}
 }
 ```

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M3.L8.HalfRed)

-The above function will output `red` 50% of the time.
-Otherwise, it will choose between one of the two other options, resulting in a 25% chance to output `green` and a 25% chance to output `blue`
+The above function will have a 50% chance to output `red`.
+Otherwise, it will choose between one of the five other options, resulting in a 10% chance to output `green` a 10% chance to output `blue`, a 10% chance to output `cyan`, a 10% chance to output `magenta`, and a 10% chance to output `yellow`.

 Note that output determinants can also be contained in brackets, and if so, will only affect the output candidates within those brackets.